The Cover-Up (The Office): Production

 Rainn Wilson, who plays Dwight Schrute, made his television directorial debut with this episode.

 The episode was written by Lee Eisenberg and Gene Stupnitsky, their third writing credit of the season after "The Lover" and "Scott's Tots."
 It was directed by Rainn Wilson, who also portrays Dwight Schrute on the show, marking his television directorial debut.
 He is the fourth actor of the series to make a directorial debut this season after B. J. Novak, John Krasinski, and Mindy Kaling.
 Cast members Steve Carell and Paul Lieberstein also directed episodes this season, though they had previously directed for the series.
 This episode was dedicated to the memory of Larry Einhorn, whose son, Randall Einhorn, had directed 11 previous episodes of the series, served as this episode's consultant and cinematographer, and went on to direct other episodes including the next episode.

+None of the actors learned Morse code for the cold open, and were simply clicking and blinking at random; the script did not even specify how long they should click for each communication.
+The pen Jim clicks with was a Parker Jotter.
+The Parker Jotter is frequently used in films and TV shows, in part because of its exceptionally loud and crisp clicking sound, which made it particularly suited for a scene where its clicking is used to annoy a character.

+The gym's interiors and exteriors were both filmed on location at 360 Health Club in Reseda, Los Angeles.
+The printer catching on fire was accomplished with a remote-controlled safe smoke generator, with squibs to create the sparks.